Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.}\quad Occ3D-Waymo contains 1,000 publicly available sequences in total, where 798 scenes for training and 202 scenes for validation.
+\textbf{Dataset and Metrics.}\quad Occ3D-Waymo contains 1,000 publicly available sequences in total, where 798 scenes are for training and 202 scenes are for validation.
 The scene range is set from -40m to 40m along X and Y axis, and from -5m to 7.8m along Z axis.
 Occ3D-nuScenes contains 700 training scenes and 150 validation scenes.
 The occupancy scope is defined as -40m to 40m for X and Y axis, and -1m to 5.4m for the Z axis.
 We choose a voxel size of $0.4$m to conduct our experiments on both two datasets.
+We adopt the metrics of Intersection-over-Union (IoU) and mean Intersection-over-Union(mIoU) to evaluate performance.